jmad/jmad-core/docs/README.md

 * To Retrieve model definitions from git repositories, the project [jmad-modelpack-service](https://github.com/jmad/jmad-modelpack-service) can be used (works currently only with gitlab repos)
+* [pyjmad](https://github.com/pymad/pyjmad) is a wrapper around jmad with which all the features of jmad (including model definitions, GUI and retrieval from git repos) can be used as library in python.

 ## Further Reading